kashifsoofi/blog-code-samples/movies-api-with-go-chi-and-mysql/README.md

 ```

 ## Dependency Injection
-Update `main.go` as follows to create a new instance of `MySqlMoviesStore`, I have opted to create instance of `MySqlMoviesStore` instead of `InMemoryMoviesStore`, solution can be enhanced to create either one of the dependency based on a configuration.
+Update `main.go` as follows to create a new instance of `MySqlMoviesStore`, I have opted to create instance of `MySqlMoviesStore` instead of `MemoryMoviesStore`, solution can be enhanced to create either one of the dependency based on a configuration.
 ```go
 // store := in_memory.NewInMemoryMoviesStore()
 store := mysql.NewMySqlMoviesStore(cfg.DatabaseURL)